Hegemonic masculinity: Health

 Hegemonic masculinity has been increasingly used to understand men's health practices and determinants.
 Practices such as playing through physical injuries and risk-taking sexual behaviors, such as unprotected sex with multiple partners, have been studied.
 The concept has also been used to understand men's exposure to risk and their difficulty in responding to disability and injury.
 Hegemonic masculine ideals, especially stoicism, emotionlessness, and invulnerability, alongside shame and fear of judgement, can help explain an aversion to seeking mental health care.
-Men are less likely than women to seek professional services psychiatrists or counsellors, informal help through friends, and are more likely to report that they would never seek psychotherapy for depression.
+Men are less likely than women to seek professional services like psychiatrists or counsellors, informal help through friends, and are more likely to report that they would never seek psychotherapy for depression.
 In fact, men who adhere to the masculine norm of stoicism have difficulty in identifying grief, sadness, or a depressed mood, some of the conventional diagnostic symptoms of depression.
 Recognition of weakness would be a recognition of femininity, and as such, men distract themselves, avoid the problem, or get angry – one of the few emotions permissible under hegemonic masculine norms – when depressive symptoms surface.
 On a global scale, the impact of hegemonic masculinity has been considered in determining unequal social and political relations which are deleterious to the health of both men and women.